The gate of Hiroshima

 Torii gate at Miyajima island, Hiroshima Torii gate at Miyajima island.

-After sunset we climbed the hill up to the imposing Senjokaku Hall, where the red roof of the five-story pagoda glimmered in the last rays.
+After sunset I climb up the hill to the imposing Senjokaku Hall, where the red roof of the five-story pagoda glimmer in the last rays.
+As the night fall, I walk along the small alleys and sample the local waffle cookies.
+Such a contrast to the bitter memorials in the city.

 Comments